 In February 2014, Mr. Lehninger successfully replaced Maestro Pierre Boulez, conducting the Chicago Symphony in a program that included Stravinsky’s Symphony in Three Movements and Suite No.2, as well as Ravel’s Une barque sur l’ocean and Alborada del Gracioso.

-As a guest conductor in the United States, he has also led the Baltimore, Chautauqua, Fairfax, Florida, Indianapolis, Hartford, Houston, Jacksonville, Louisville, National (Washington, DC), New Jersey, Omaha and Seattle symphony orchestras.
+As a guest conductor in the United States, he has also led the Baltimore, Boston, Chautauqua, Chicago, Fairfax, Florida, Indianapolis, Hartford, Houston, Jacksonville, Louisville, Milwaukee, National (Washington, DC), New Jersey, Omaha and Seattle symphony orchestras.
 In Canada, Mr. Lehninger conducted the Calgary Philharmonic, Hamilton Philharmonic and Toronto Symphony orchestras.
-Future guest conducting engagements include concerts with Rochester Philharmonic, Florida Orchestra and the Detroit, Fort Worth, Grand Rapids, Milwaukee and Pittsburgh Symphonies.
+Future guest conducting engagements include concerts with Florida Orchestra, New Mexico Philharmonic, Rochester Philharmonic and the Detroit, Fort Worth, Grand Rapids, Knoxville, North Carolina, Pittsburgh, and Winnipeg Symphonies.

 Mr. Lehninger was music advisor of the Youth Orchestra of the Americas for the 2007-08 season.
 Placido Domingo serves as artistic advisor for the ensemble, which is composed of 120 talented musicians from more than twenty countries throughout the Americas.
 In summer of 2008, Maestro Lehninger toured with YOA and pianist Nelson Freire in South America.
 Mr. Lehninger also held the Associate Conductor position of the Minas Gerais Philharmonic Orchestra in Brazil.